Get E-Book

 portable: true,

-Coverage deserves one warning.
+Coverage needs a warning.
 V8 coverage can become less precise for functions deserialized from code cache.
-For test commands that collect coverage, disable the compile cache with NODE_DISABLE_COMPILE_CACHE=1 or avoid enabling it.
-Coverage correctness beats a faster test startup path.
+For test commands that collect coverage, disable the compile cache with -

 The disable variable wins over convenience.
 NODE_DISABLE_COMPILE_CACHE=1 blocks the cache even if code calls enableCompileCache() or NODE_COMPILE_CACHE is set.
 That gives CI and coverage jobs a clean override without changing application startup code.

-The compile cache has a clean operational shape when you keep it boring: enable it at startup, put it in a disposable directory, inspect status rather than assuming success, flush only when another process needs the data early, and expect every module to resolve, link, and evaluate exactly as it would without the cache.
+The operational setup is straightforward - enable the cache early, use a disposable directory, inspect status instead of assuming success, flush only when another process needs early access, and expect modules to resolve, link, and evaluate exactly as they would without the cache.